tokyo-rubyist-meetup/community_board_ios/TUTORIAL.md

         }
     }

 Now, we need to create *two* response descriptors for the post endpoint.
-The reason is because we have two operations GET and POST for the same endpoint.
-One fetches a list of posts and other receives a new post object as a response to the action of creating a new post.
+The reason is because we have two operations, GET and POST, for the same endpoint.
+One fetches a *list* of posts and other receives a *single* new post object as a response to the action of creating a new post.
 The GET request will have a response like this:

 {
 	"posts": [...]